Associate

 Rachel Gauci

-Rachel Gauci is a trainee lawyer within the Investment Services Team and the Regulatory Compliance Team at Mamo TCV Advocates.
+Rachel Gauci is an Associate within the Investment Services Team and the Regulatory Compliance Team at Mamo TCV Advocates.
 She joined the firm as a trainee in October 2024 and developed a particular interest in sustainable finance in the investment services sector.

 Rachel advises clients on matters related to investment services and assists company service providers with licensing and ongoing compliance obligations.
 Prior to joining Mamo TCV, Rachel gained valuable experience at the Malta Business Registry which enhanced her understanding of Maltese company law and TCSP requirements.